MusicEMC/musicemc.github.io/README.md

       margin-top: 2px;
     }

-    /* Markers now live INSIDE the wheelFace so they rotate with the wheel.
+    /* Markers live INSIDE the wheelFace so they rotate with the wheel. */ .markers{
-       This guarantees alignment even as the wheel continues spinning after reveal. */ .markers{
       position:absolute;
       inset: 0;